-We finally have an inspection sticker on our new car.
-The inspection itself was routine and was done a couple of weeks ago, but just as the sticker was about to be put on the car, my husband noticed that the town clerk had typed in the wrong birth month when she filled out the registration forms.
+We finally have an inspection sticker on our new (to us) car.
+The inspection itself was routine and was done a couple of weeks ago, but just as the sticker was about to be put on the car, the mechanic noticed that the town clerk had typed in the wrong birth month when she filled out the registration forms.
 We have spent nearly two weeks trying to have that mistake corrected.

 Despite three hour-long visits while the town clerk talked to someone official on the telephone, no one could figure how to make the corrections in the computer database.
 And they told us that if the corrections could not be made in the database, the registration itself could not be corrected.
 Amazingly, even when the town clerk called the software company the town hires to write these programs, the company was also unable to make this simple correction.
 What everyone wanted was for us to absorb that fee and pay another fee to register the vehicle again… but in this state the change in birth months would have also required another inspection and a second inspection fee as well… none of which we were willing to pay.

 Finally, in desperation, I took the information and all the forms and went directly to the state motor vehicle department.
 It took a while there too because nobody knew how to correct the town’s mistake, but at least the people there were willing to keep trying different options, and someone eventually figured out what to do.
 The registration papers now have the correct birth month.